Official-Husko/69-days-after-oscgp/README.md

 <br />

-***This Port is in no way complete or even remotely at the same playable state as the official sold copy.
-I never made a game in godot nor have i worked in it before.***
+***This Port is in no way complete or even remotely in the same playable state as the official sold copy.
+I never made a game in Godot nor have I worked in it before.***

 <br />